 There are a number of medical conditions that may also rarely cause male breast enlargement.
 These include hormone imbalances, tumours on the testicles or in the pituitary gland in the brain, breast cancer and chronic liver diseases such as alcoholic cirrhosis.

 Occasionally, medicines may be used to treat gynaecomastia, especially if tenderness of the breasts is a problem.
 These medications may make the extra breast tissue go away.

 If your doctor decides that surgery is needed to reduce the size of your breasts, the procedure will remove fat and or glandular tissue from the breasts, resulting in a chest that is flatter, firmer, and better toned and shaped.

-Statistics from the American Society for Aesthetic Plastic Surgery (ASAPS) report that 31,368 male breast reduction procedures were performed in 2016 in the U.S., an increase of 3.0% on 2015 figures.
+Statistics from the American Society for Aesthetic Plastic Surgery (ASAPS) report that 20 167 male breast reduction procedures were performed in 2017 in the U.S., a decrease of 7.7% on 2016 figures.
+But there has been a 22.6% overall increase since 2012.
 No official figures are yet available for the UK, but we do know that these operations are being carried out successfully in this country too, with the British Association of Aesthetic Plastic Surgeons (BAAPS) reporting an 80% increase in the number of these operations performed by its member from 2008 to 2009.